conda/infrastructure/HOW_WE_USE_GITHUB.md

 Issues are "backlogged" when they have been sorted but not yet earmarked for an upcoming release.
 Weekly Refinement meetings are a time when the `conda` engineers will transition issues from "[Sorting][project-sorting]" to "[Backlog][project-backlog]".
 Additionally, this time of handoff will include discussions around the kind of issues that were raised, which provides an opportunity to identify any patterns that may point to a larger problem.

+### Issue Sorting Procedures

+### How are issues sorted?

+Issues in the ["Sorting" tab of the project board][project-sorting] are reviewed by issue sorting engineers, who take rotational sorting shifts.
+In the process of sorting issues, engineers label the issues and move them to the other tabs of the project board for further action.

+Issues that require input from multiple members of the sorting team will be brought up during a weekly Refinement meeting in order to understand how those particular issues fit into the short- and long-term roadmap of `conda`.
+These meetings enable the sorting engineers to get together to collectively prioritize issues, earmark feature requests for specific future releases (versus a more open-ended backlog), tag issues as ideal for first-time contributors, as well as whether or not to close/reject specific feature requests.

 #### How does labeling work?

 Labeling is a very important means for sorting engineers to keep track of the current state of an issue with regards to the asynchronous nature of communicating with users.
 Utilizing the proper labels helps to identify the severity of the issue as well as to quickly understand the current state of a discussion.

+Each label has an associated description that clarifies how the label should be used.
+To see a label's description, find the label either in `conda/infrastructure`'s [`.github/global.yml` file][labels-global] or, if it is not there, in the relevant repository's `.github/labels.yml` file.
+Label colors are used to distinguish labels by category.

 Generally speaking, labels with the same category are considered mutually exclusive but in some cases labels sharing the same category can occur concurrently as they indicate qualifiers as opposed to types.
-For example, we may have the following types, https://github.com/conda/infra/labels/type%3A%3Abug, https://github.com/conda/infra/labels/type%3A%3Afeature, and https://github.com/conda/infra/labels/type%3A%3Adocumentation, where for any one issue there would be _at most_ **one** of these to be defined (_i.e._ an issue shouldn’t be a bug _and_ a feature request at the same time).
-Alternatively, with issues involving specific operating systems (_i.e._, https://github.com/conda/infra/labels/os%3A%3Alinux, https://github.com/conda/infra/labels/os%3A%3Amacos, and https://github.com/conda/infra/labels/os%3A%3Awindows), an issue could be labeled with one or more depending on the system(s) the issue is occurring on.
+For example, we may have the following types, https://github.com/conda/infrastructure/labels/type%3A%3Abug, https://github.com/conda/infrastructure/labels/type%3A%3Afeature, and https://github.com/conda/infrastructure/labels/type%3A%3Adocumentation, where for any one issue there would be _at most_ **one** of these to be defined (_i.e._ an issue shouldn’t be a bug _and_ a feature request at the same time).
+Alternatively, with issues involving specific operating systems (_i.e._, https://github.com/conda/infrastructure/labels/os%3A%3Alinux, https://github.com/conda/infrastructure/labels/os%3A%3Amacos, and https://github.com/conda/infrastructure/labels/os%3A%3Awindows), an issue could be labeled with one or more depending on the system(s) the issue is occurring on.

 Please note that there are also automation policies in place.
-For example, if an issue is labeled as https://github.com/conda/infra/labels/pending%3A%3Afeedback and https://github.com/conda/infra/labels/unreproducible, that issue will be auto-closed after a month of inactivity.
+For example, if an issue is labeled as https://github.com/conda/infrastructure/labels/pending%3A%3Afeedback and https://github.com/conda/infrastructure/labels/unreproducible, that issue will be auto-closed after a month of inactivity.

+#### What labels are required for each issue?

+At minimum, both `type` and `source` labels should be specified on each issue before moving it from "`Sorting`" to "`Backlog`".
+All issues that are bugs should also be tagged with a `severity` label.

+The `type` labels are exclusive of each other: each sorted issue should have exactly one `type` label.
+These labels give high-level information on the issue's classification (e.g., bug, feature, tech debt, etc.)

+The `source` labels are exclusive of each other: each sorted issue should have exactly one `source` label.
+These labels give information on the sub-group to which the issue's author belongs (e.g., a partner, a frequent contributor, the wider community).
+Through these labels, the conda organization hopes to gain insight into how well we're meeting the needs of various groups.

+The `severity` labels are exclusive of each other and should only be used when the `type::bug` label is also applied.
+These labels help us to prioritize our work.
+Severity is not the only factor for work prioritization, but it is an important consideration.

+Please review the descriptions of the `type`, `source` and `severity` labels in  `conda/infrastructure`'s [`.github/global.yml` file][labels-global] prior to use.

 #### How are new labels defined?